zone/AFrame-webpack-bolierplate/README.md

 This boilerplate aims to solve two problems:

-1. CSP restriction on VR devices
+1. CSP restriction on some environments and VR devices
+1. Use of familiar tooling and NPM
+1. Extending functionality with existing frameworks i.e. [`aframe-react`](https://github.com/supermedium/aframe-react#readme).
+This has **NOT BEEN TESTED** further than a build.
-2. Collect and configure minimal set of functionalities for successful room-scale VR experiences
+1. Collect and configure minimal set of functionalities for successful room-scale VR experiences

 ## CSP restrictions
 The CSP for VR devices is very strict, and whilst things work really nice in browser, running Glitch or loading scripts from CDN sometimes fails when trying to use Vive or Oculus devices.